Ahtheerr/HexPatcher/README.md

 # HexPatcher

-HexPatcher is a Windows DLL/ASI memory patcher that applies patches to the loaded executable from a matching INI file.
-It is intended for runtime patching of strings, raw bytes, and file-backed data.
+HexPatcher is a Windows ASI memory patcher that applies patches to the loaded executable from a matching INI file.
+It must be loaded as an ASI through Ultimate ASI Loader or another compatible ASI loader.

 ## Build